 This article is not meant to disrespect the traditional American Santa myth, if you subscribe to it.
 It is meant for those of you who are a little uncomfortable about lying after your children ask if he is real, or a bit uneasy with normalizing a stranger entering your house at night, so I want to suggest some alternatives for doing Santa respectfully.

-I grew up celebrating both Chanukah Christmas with Santa.
+I grew up celebrating both Chanukah and Christmas with Santa.
 I was skeptical of Santa.
-Each year I asked my parents if he was real and they promised, “YES he was!”
+Each year I asked my parents if he was real and they promised, “YES he is!”
 When I was 9, I asked again and my father said that I finally was ready for the truth.
 I felt devastated, not about Santa but about that fact that so many adults in my life had bold faced lied to me repeatedly when I had asked.
 Then I had my daughter and my first inclination was to say NO SANTA IN OUR HOUSE!
 But of course all the family members on her other parent’s side did Santa big time and then how do you handle the other children if your child is the one who doesn’t believe?
 And the grandparents were going to force it anyway and my very verbal 2.5 year-old quickly told me in her own words that I was a Christmas Curmudgeon and in Scrooge-worthy proportions because I was trying to avoid the consumerism as well.
 “Mommy, why don’t you want to love Santa, why don’t you believe?
 They say he is real.
 I want all the presents!
 I want Santa!”

 She had spoken.